 - Oops!Something went wrong.Please try again later.

 If you haven't worked with ROCE before, it measures the 'return' (pre-tax profit) a company generates from capital employed in its business.
-To calculate this metric for Coca-Cola Consolidated, this is the formula:
+The formula for this calculation on Coca-Cola Consolidated is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Above you can see how the current ROCE for Coca-Cola Consolidated compares to its prior returns on capital, but there's only so much you can tell from the past.
+In the above chart we have measured Coca-Cola Consolidated's prior ROCE against its prior performance, but the future is arguably more important.
 If you'd like to see what analysts are forecasting going forward, you should check out our free report for Coca-Cola Consolidated.